-At this member-exclusive webinar, John W. Diamond, the Edward A. and Hermena Hancock Kelly Fellow in Public Finance and director of the Center for Public Finance at the Baker Institute, will discuss the macroeconomic effects of a fiscal plan that expands the stock of public capital and is fully financed with higher taxes, similar to the initial plan proposed by the Biden presidential campaign.
-He will present on the net effect of raising revenues that are used to finance pure public investment, and how that leads to an increase in the public capital stock that is assumed to enhance the productivity of the private factors of production.
+At this member-exclusive webinar, John W. Diamond, the Edward A. and Hermena Hancock Kelly Fellow in Public Finance and director of the Center for Public Finance at the Baker Institute, discussed the macroeconomic effects of a fiscal plan that expands the stock of public capital and is fully financed with higher taxes, similar to the initial plan proposed by the Biden presidential campaign.
+He presented on the net effect of raising revenues that are used to finance pure public investment, and how that leads to an increase in the public capital stock that is assumed to enhance the productivity of the private factors of production.

 Roundtable Dialogues are informal, member-exclusive discussions with Baker Institute experts on current events, politics and policy.
 These thought-provoking conversations provide insights into issues that affect policy at local, national and global levels.

 To future Roundtable Dialogues and other member-exclusive events, please join one of our premier membership forums today.
 Contact Rachel Smith at email@example.com or 713.348.4945 for more information on the benefits of joining the Baker Institute Roundtable or Morgan Garvey at firstname.lastname@example.org or 713.348.8087 to join the Roundtable Young Professionals.

 This webinar was free and open to members of the Roundtable and Roundtable Young Professionals.
 For more information about our premier membership forums, please contact Rachel Smith at email@example.com or Morgan Garvey at firstname.lastname@example.org.